-The EZA system for the galvanic corrosion protection (GCP) of the steel reinforcement in the concrete members of the county road bridge "Alplgrabenbrücke" was installed in September 2007 on 50 m2 of concrete surface.
+The EZA system for the galvanic corrosion protection (GCP) of the steel reinforcement in the concrete members of the county road bridge "Alplgrabenbrücke" was installed in September 2007 The EZA system was put into operation on 1 November 2007.

-Concrete members were protected that were particularly endangered and/or damaged by the corrosion of the steel reinforcement: the abutment, the bridge deck underside near the abutment and the adjacent cantilevers.
-The EZA system was put into operation on 1 November 2007.
 Operational and performance data were presented at the ICCRRR [8].
 The data proved that the steel reinforcement is reliably protected from corrosion by the EZA system.
 The owner of the bridge - the Styrian department of bridge construction and repair - decided during the general bridge repair, executed from 21 June until 21 August 2012, to take over the EZA on the abutment.
 To assure frost thaw salt resistance and to increase performance, especially with respect to the galvanic chloride extraction, the EZA was coated with an elastic acrylic coating.
 In an area of about one m2, the EZA was renewed by embedding a zinc mesh into the EZA binder on top of the existing EZA (figure 3).

-Fig. 3 View on the EZA installed on the abutment of the Alplgrabenbridge
+Figure 3.
+View on the EZA installed on the abutment of the Alplgrabenbridge